seamus-brady/promptbouncer/README.md

 # Prompt Bouncer

-Get a threat analysis for an incoming LLM Prompt
+Get a threat analysis for an incoming LLM Prompt.

 ![alt text](https://github.com/Prediction-by-Invention/promptbouncer/blob/main/doc/img/promptbouncer-logo-small.png)

+# Overview

+## Commercial License

+- Prompt Bouncer is not Open Source software, rather it is [Source Available software](https://en.wikipedia.org/wiki/Source-available_software).
+- Prompt Bouncer is released under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/) which allows you to use the software for noncommercial purposes.
+- Please see the [License](#license)  section for more details.
+- For a commercial license, please visit our website at [https://promptbouncer.com](https://promptbouncer.com)

 # License